Wilfred/bison-mode/README.md

 Added support for jison mode.

-jison-mode is started automatically for .jison files
+jison-mode is started automatically for .jison files.

+Functions are now properly namespaced.

 ### 0.2